skillrecordings/products/apps/testingaccessibility/README.md

 If you didn't already, make sure the `.env` file is availabe with the `DATABASE_URL` env var set.

+Important: Any time you generate a new Prisma client for an application (which happens automatically when running `db push`), it will effectively cache the `DATABASE_URL` environment variable so the client will be pointing at the last database that changes were pushed to.
+So it's important to stay on top of which database the local Prisma client is cached for.

 See [Configure your Dev Environment](#configure-your-dev-environment) for the details.

 #### Using MySQL